School Uniform Shoe Policies and Orthotics: What UK Parents Need to Know

 Why Is This a Problem for So Many Families?

 A large number of UK schools require children to wear plain black leather shoes as part of the uniform policy.
-Unfortunately, traditional plain black leather school shoes are among the least orthotic-compatible shoe types available.
+The problem is that traditional plain black leather school shoes are among the least orthotic-compatible shoe types available.

-They tend to be shallow, with fixed insoles glued into the shoe.
+They tend to be shallow, with fixed insoles glued in.
 The toe boxes are narrow for a sleek appearance.
 Many have no adjustable fastening, relying on elasticated openings instead.
-And the rigid leather upper leaves no room for a device that adds volume inside the shoe.
+The rigid leather upper leaves no room for a device that adds volume inside the shoe.

-This is not merely a matter of comfort.
-When a child wears shoes that cannot accommodate their orthotic properly, the device cannot do its job.
-The correction it is designed to provide is undermined, and the child may experience pain, instability, and worsening of the original condition.
-A shoe that fights the orthotic is actively counteracting its purpose.
+This isn't just about comfort.
+When a child wears shoes that can't accommodate their orthotic properly, the device can't do its job.
+The correction it's designed to provide gets undermined, and the child may experience pain, instability, and worsening of the original condition.

 What Does the Law Say?

 The Equality Act 2010 places a legal duty on schools in England, Scotland, and Wales to make reasonable adjustments for pupils with a disability or health condition.
-A medically prescribed orthotic device typically qualifies under this duty.
+A medically prescribed orthotic device typically qualifies.

-This does not mean the school must abandon its uniform policy entirely.
+This doesn't mean the school has to abandon its uniform policy.
 It means the school must consider and implement reasonable adjustments that allow your child to wear footwear compatible with their prescribed device.

 A reasonable adjustment might include: